Code-4-Community/dev-spikes/api-spec/sftt/api-spec.md

 ## `GET api/v1/protected/blocks/reserved/admin`

-Gets all blocks that have a status of `RESERVED`, in descending order of completion date.
+Gets all blocks that have a status of `RESERVED`, in descending order of reservation date.
 Can only be called by admins.

 ### Responses